UffizziCloud/docs/docs/references/compose-spec.md

 Secrets provide a mechanism for supplying sensitive environment varialbes (such as passwords, secret keys, access tokens, etc.) to your application services.
 The environment variables are defined as name/value pairs and are injected at runtime.
 Secrets are optional for Uffizzi Compose files.

 ## Volumes
-Volumes provide a way to persist data used by contaienrs in a given Uffizzi environment.
+Volumes provide a way to persist data used by containers in a given Uffizzi environment.
 Volumes will persist for the lifetime of a Uffizzi environment, and they are destroyed when the environment is destroyed.
 Uffizzi supports both empty volumes and host (i.e. non-empty) volumes.
 Empty volumes can be either named or anonymous.
 Host volumes are mounted from a host mount path.

 ## Example Uffizzi Compose file